fontclubbelgica/fontclubbelgica.xyz/_articles/filter-process.md

   </div>
   <div markdown="1">

-In my own practice I’ve been fascinated for years in skeletons by building tools and experiments around the construction of letterforms.
-Finally bundled in a typeface called FC Filter, published by Font Club Belgica and available through Future Fonts.
+In his own practice *Frederik* has been fascinated for years in skeletons by building tools and experiments around the construction of letterforms.
+Finally bundled in a typeface called [FC Filter](https://fontclubbelgica.com/typefaces/filter/), published by [Font Club Belgica](https://fontclubbelgica.com/typefaces/filter/) and available through [Future Fonts](https://www.futurefonts.com/fontclubbelgica/fc-filter).

   </div>
   </div>